BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 This will begin creating your booking widget's directory on your local computer.
 Before it starts, you will need to give the generator your Bookingbug company's information:

 - What is the name of your project? - This will create the folder your widget's files will be placed in (letters a-Z and numbers 0-9 only).
-- What is your BookingBug company id? - The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g ukw12345.
+- What is your BookingBug company id / API URL? - The `company_id` and `API URL`  can be obtained from the API Settings under BookingBug Advanced Settings e.g 12345 & https://uk.bookingbug.com/.
-- What is the API environment URL? - This can be obtained in the API Settings menu in your BookingBug account e.g. https://uk.bookingbug.com/

 Once all of the above has been installed, navigate to the new folder that yeoman created (named after your project) and run `gulp` to watch files for changes and to host your application locally on [http://localhost:8000](http://localhost:8000)